Can You Adopt a Cat If You Live Alone?

 Meet Dewey, the 'Zoomie King' and 'Playtime Extraordinaire'!
 This goofy, lovable Poodle mix has one speed: top speed, and he's always ready for his next grand adventure.
 Whether it's chasing a ball, zipping around the yard, or running joyful laps for no reason, Dewey is all about go, go, go!
 He thrives on interaction, loving both his doggy friends and people, and is always up for anything active, bringing a burst of joy wherever he goes.
 He's a true comedian who will keep you laughing with his silly expressions and endless enthusiasm.

 Dewey is looking for an active family that can match his zest for life.
-He absolutely thrives with another active dog in the home to be his playmate.
-He would do well with older children or teens who understand how to interact with dogs and can join in his adventures.
+He absolutely thrives with another active dog in the home to be his playmate and would do well with older children or teens who understand how to interact with dogs and can join in his adventures.
 Due to his vocal nature when left alone, he is not suited for apartment or townhome living.
 Dewey wants to be your go-everywhere companion, whether it's long hikes, dog park visits, or spontaneous sprints in the yard.
 If you're ready for a four-legged exercise partner and fun factory, Dewey is your guy!

 Vaccinations